MaxLap/activerecord_where_assoc/README.md

 Run `bin/console` for an interactive prompt that will allow you to experiment in the same environment as the tests.

 Run `bin/fixcop` to fix a lot of common styling mistake from your changes and then display the remaining rubocop rules you break.
 Make sure to do this before committing and submitting PRs.
 Use common sense, sometimes it's okay to break a rule, add a [rubocop:disable comment](http://rubocop.readthedocs.io/en/latest/configuration/#disabling-cops-within-source-code) in that situation.

-Run `bin/testall` to test all supported rails/ruby versions:
-* It will tell you about missing ruby versions, which you can install if you want to test for them
-* It will run `rake test` on each supported version or ruby/rails
-* It automatically installs bundler if a ruby version doesn't have it
-* It automatically runs `bundle install`

 ## Contributing